rescript-association/reanalyze/TERMINATION.md

 The typical argument goes as follows.
 Consider a progress function on the state, and check that it's not possible to make progress infinitely often.
 In the example, the progress function is the distance from `n.contents ` to zero.
 At each iteration the number descreases, and it cannot decrease infinitely often.
 Therefore, the program terminates.

-Consider now the recursive version of the program:
+Consider now a recursive version of the program:

 ```reason
 let rec loop = n =>